top of page

 4. Financial Pressure & Year-End Stress

-Spending, budgeting, end-of-year obligations.
+Spending, budgeting, and end-of-year obligations can weigh heavily.

 How Money Anxiety Creates Coping Vulnerability